nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Keyboard Shortcuts

-Similar to other CLI applications, CheckUp supports a few keyboard shortcuts:
+Similar to other Command Line Interface applications, CheckUp supports a few keyboard shortcuts:
   * Navigate past commands with the `UP` and `DOWN` arrow keys.
   * Clear the text currently in the command box with `Ctrl + Shift + C`.